Saliva (band): Blood Stained Love Story (2006–2007)

-Cinco Diablo and Greatest Hits (2008–2010)
+Cinco Diablo, Greatest Hits and departure of Jonathan Montoya (2008–2010)

 In an interview with WWE on February 27, Scott said "We're going to go in the studio probably around May and record our next record.
 If you like "Ladies and Gentlemen" and "Click Click Boom", and more dynamic stuff, it's going to be an ass-whooping of a record.
 It's going to be 45 minutes of ass-whooping!"
 Saliva toured with Sevendust in South Korea, Japan and a brief stint in Europe until July 2008.

 As of April 30, 2008, Octane 20 on Sirius Satellite Radio began playing a new song titled "Don't Question My Heart", featuring Brent Smith from Shinedown.
 The song can be found on the album WWE The Music, Vol. 8, and was the official television theme song for the ECW brand.

 Saliva's sixth studio album is titled Cinco Diablo and was released on December 16, 2008.
 "Hunt You Down" was a song on the album that was then made the official WWE No Way Out 2009 theme song in February 2009.
-Saliva also made a song titled "I Walk Alone", which is a theme song used by Batista since 2005.
+Saliva also made a song titled "I Walk Alone", which is a theme song used by Batista since 2005, which has been used in Gears 5 upon starting a Versus match as him as a skin of Marcus Fenix via an update.

 The band worked on a reality television show style DVD following the recording of Cinco Diablo and life on the road.
 In an interview with MJP, Josey was asked if it was a TV Show to which Josey stated "I hope not", and stated that he wanted it more as "a DVD for our fans".

 Saliva went on tour with Pop Evil, Since October, Dead Season, and Aranda.
 They were scheduled to join the 13th annual SnoCore Tour, but singer Josey Scott had ulcer surgery.
 Walt Lafty of Silvertide was hired to fill in for Scott for the tour, but Saliva ultimately decided to drop out of the tour, instead of touring with Lafty.

 On March 23, 2010, the band released a Greatest Hits album titled, Moving Forward in Reverse: Greatest Hits.
 "Time to Shine" from said album was used as the official theme song for the "WWE Extreme Rules" Pay-Per-View in 2010.

+On August 30, 2010, the band announced the departure of guitarist Jonathan Montoya, saying that they would carry on as a four piece.